Small Grants

 The grant cannot be used to cover directly allocated costs, such as estates, salaried researchers’ time, facilities, or the use of existing equipment.
 The grant is also not able to pay or subsidise course fees.

 The Society will make individual grants up to the amount of £1000.
 The application should clearly state for what the grant sought will be used.
-We reserve the right to offer a partial grant.
+We reserve the right to offer a partial grant and to reallocate funding if not used within six months of the award.

-Whatever the sum granted, there must be acknowledgement of the Society’s support in any publicity, meeting materials or resulting publications.
+The Society’s support must be acknowledged in any publicity or meeting materials, or any resulting publications.
 Any events held with support from the fund should be advertised on the Society’s website and, as far as is practicable, be open equally to all interested social historians.

 The scheme is open to all UK-based historians.
 This includes professional historians in full-time or part time employment (whether working in universities or elsewhere such as museums, libraries and galleries), postgraduates and early career scholars, independent scholars, retired staff and students alike.
 Applicants should:

-Questions concerning the objectives and criteria of the fund should be directed to our Honorary Secretary, Jenni Hyde, at j.hyde2@lancaster.ac.uk
+Questions concerning the objectives and criteria of the fund should be directed to our Honorary Secretary, Henry Irving, at henry.irving@leedsbeckett.ac.uk

 There are two dates for submission annually: 1 March and 1 October.
 Applications will be assessed by a dedicated SHS committee and allocated according to available funds and merit.
 We aim to make decisions regarding funding within two calendar months so please ensure events for which applications are being sought are within 2-6 months after the submission date:

 Any grant awarded must be spent within 6 months and the successful candidate should submit a brief report of the event no later than 3 months after the event has taken place.
-See the ‘terms of acceptance’ for more information about the report.
+See the ‘terms of acceptance’ for more information.

 Read the full terms of acceptance